 What Are The Options That You Have In New Jersey?

 All homes must be safe and comfortable.
 If your home air conditioner uses R22, it may be more cost-efficient to purchase a new unit than have the old unit recharged or repaired.
 Older A/C units tend to become inefficient over time.
 They will begin to break down due to aging and wear-and-tear and are likely to have a significant dip in their performance.
 If an old air conditioner unit cools your home, it may be time to start shopping for a newer, more energy-efficient model.

 Next, consider the r-22 refrigerant cost.
 If your unit has a leak, getting a recharge could mean shelling out big bucks.
 Replacing an R22 A/C unit is a better option to ensure that you save money, avoid the high cost of repair, and keep your home safe and comfortable at the same time.

 Third, you could actually save on a new unit.
 Many HVAC companies offer to finance to clients who have a good credit standing.
 Ask your local HVAC company for special deals, payment plans, and affordable financing.

 To find out more about what we have to offer, call Point Bay Fuel today.
 You can schedule a convenient day for a checkup, and our professional technicians can assess your heating and cooling needs free of charge.
-Don’t wait for the end of the R22 phase-out period to make your decision.
+Don’t wait for your R22 unit to malfunction before addressing this situation.
 The sooner you can discuss your needs and concerns with us, the better we can serve you.
 Call us today.